qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 In the next couple expisodes, we'll use the **SageMaker Python SDK** within the notebook to launch compute-heavy tasks on more powerful instances as needed.
 Examples of tasks to launch include:

-- **Training a model**: Use the SDK to submit a training job, specifying a higher-powered instance (e.g., `ml.p2.xlarge` or `ml.m5.4xlarge`) based on your model’s resource requirements.
+- **Training a model**: Use the SDK to submit a training job, specifying a higher-powered instance (e.g., `ml.p2.xlarge` or `ml.m5.4xlarge`) based on your model's resource requirements.
 - **Hyperparameter tuning**: Configure and launch tuning jobs, allowing SageMaker to automatically manage multiple powerful instances for optimal tuning.

 This setup allows you to control costs by keeping the notebook instance minimal and only incurring costs for larger instances when they are actively training or tuning models.
 Detailed guidance on training, tuning, and batch processing will follow in later episodes.